ELELAB/PDBminer/README.md

 ```

 ## Introduction to the Program
-PDBminer is a pipeline generating a ranked overview of the available structural models in the
+PDBminer is a program generating a ranked overview of the available structural models in the
-Protein Data Bank and the most current version of the AlphaFold2 model, if any.
+Protein Data Bank and the most current version of the AlphaFold2 model
+for an input protein using the UniProt accession number.
+PDBminer captures existing structural model details, including chains
+associated with the UniProt accession number, model quality (e.g., resolution and r-free),
+re-aligned coverage of the model towards the UniProt sequence (of any isoform) excluding
+missing residues, protein complex or fusion products within the structure file as well as
+the presence of nucleic acid chains or any ligands, and if a PDB-REDO refined structure exists.
+Additionally, the pLDDT score or b-factor is reported.
+Hence, the output table contains a wide
+range of information suitable for deciding on a structural model for further research.

+## Table of Contents
 * Installation
 * Setup
 * Running PDBminer